 The Department of Security and Resilience sits in the School of Management and Professional Studies, drawing on the capability of and working with the Business School, and Departments of Computing, Law and Aviation; offering the benefit of contextualism, the ability to use specialist academics from all disciplines to offer a unique focus for the security and resilience-related studies.

-Portsmouth course leaders Professor Mark Button FSyI and Security Institute Chairman Dr Alison Wakefield FSyI head the UK’s largest team of dedicated risk and security scholars, closely involved with the security sector and actively engaged in security research: The Institute of Criminal Justice Studies.
+Portsmouth course leader Professor Mark Button FSyI heada the UK’s largest team of dedicated risk and security scholars, closely involved with the security sector and actively engaged in security research: The Institute of Criminal Justice Studies.

 Now one of the UK’s leading centres for teaching and research in criminal justice, police studies, security risk management and counter-fraud studies, it offers security-related courses to suit all levels of experience, offering programmes from BSc (BSc in Risk and Security Management), through MSc (MRes and MSc in Security Management) and onto doctoral programmes (Professional Doctorate in Security Risk Management) both on-campus and via distance learning, with the opportunity to study full-time or on a part-time flexible basis.